Blosc/python-blosc2/README.rst

 SChunk: a 64-bit compressed store
 =================================

-`SChunk` is the simple data container that handles setting, expanding and getting data and metadata.
+A `SChunk <https://www.blosc.org/python-blosc2/reference/schunk_api.html>`_ is a simple data container that handles setting, expanding and getting data and metadata.
 Contrarily to chunks, a super-chunk can update and resize the data that it contains, supports user metadata, and it does not have the 2 GB storage limitation.